-If you own a rental property but had a tenant trash it when they leave then make sure you read this article because we’re addressing the all-too-common problem that landlords have when they say, “Help!
+You should read this article if you own a rental property and your tenant trashed it when they left.
+We’re addressing the all-too-common problem that landlords face when they ask “Help!”
 My last tenant trashed my Savannah house!”

-Do you own a rental property?
-Did you have a tenant leave it in less-than-perfect condition?
+Are you the owner of a rental property?
+Was it left in less-than-perfect condition by a tenant?
 It happens!
-In fact, it’s an experience that probably every landlord has faced at least once.
+It’s an experience that almost every landlord has encountered at least once.
 If you looked at your empty rental property and said, “Help!
 My tenant trashed my Savannah house” then here are some things you can do about it…